 How Much Should You Budget on Top of the Purchase Price in Gibraltar?

-As a general rule, budget between 3% and 6% of the purchase price on top of what you're paying for the property itself.
-The exact figure depends on your buyer status (first-time buyer versus not), the price of the property, and whether you're purchasing with a mortgage.
-For a £600,000 apartment, that's an additional £18,000 to £36,000 in buying costs to account for.
+As a general rule, budget between 3% and 6% of the purchase price on top of the property itself.
+The exact figure depends on your buyer status (first-time buyer versus non-qualifying purchaser), the price of the property, and whether you are purchasing with a mortgage.
+For a £600,000 apartment, that means an additional £18,000 to £36,000 in buying costs to account for before you exchange contracts.

 - 0% on the first £300,000 of the purchase price

-Important: Stamp duty rates in Gibraltar are set by the government and can be updated in annual budgets.
-Always verify the current rates with HMGOG or your solicitor before relying on any figures in this article or elsewhere online.
-The rates shown here are at the time of writing in 2026.
+Important: Stamp duty rates are set by the Gibraltar government and can be updated.
+Always verify current rates with HM Government of Gibraltar or your solicitor before relying on any figures in this article or elsewhere online.

-What Are the Legal Fees for Buying a Property in Gibraltar?
+What Are the Legal Fees for Buying Property in Gibraltar?

 What Do Property Surveys Cost in Gibraltar?

 A survey is a professional inspection of the property's condition.
-It is separate from a mortgage valuation (if applicable).
-In Gibraltar, survey costs depend on the type and the size of the property:
+It is separate from a mortgage valuation (if applicable) and is for your benefit, not the lender's.
+Costs depend on the type and size of the property:

 - RICS Level 2 (Homebuyer Report): roughly £800 to £1,500.
-More detailed, includes visible defects and maintenance issues.
+More detailed, flags visible defects and maintenance issues.
 Recommended for most buyers.

 - RICS Level 3 (Full Structural Survey): £1,500 and upwards.
 A full structural inspection.
-Recommended for older properties or anything that looks like it may have issues.
+Recommended for older properties or anything showing visible signs of wear.

-Gibraltar's older housing stock can have quirks worth knowing about before you buy.
-Spending an extra few hundred pounds on a more thorough survey is often worth it.
+Gibraltar's older housing stock can have quirks worth knowing about before you commit.
+Spending an extra few hundred pounds on a more thorough survey is generally worth it.

 What Other Costs Are There When Buying in Gibraltar?

-- Moving costs: Removals companies, storage if needed, and any immediate repairs or decoration after you move in.
-These vary significantly depending on where you're moving from.
+Removals, storage if needed, and any immediate repairs or redecoration after you move in vary significantly depending on where you are moving from.
+Budget at least £1,000 to £3,000 for a local move, more if relocating from overseas.

-- Estate agent commission: In Gibraltar, the estate agent's commission is generally paid by the seller, not the buyer.
-However, understanding this helps you see the full picture of the transaction.
+In Gibraltar, estate agent commission is generally paid by the seller, not the buyer.
+You do not typically pay this directly, but understanding it helps you see the full picture of the transaction.

 | Cost Item | Estimated Amount | Notes |